 Do you want to expand your restaurant or café to include open-air seating on the sidewalk?
 The City of Seattle encourages sidewalk seating to increase public use, enjoyment, and safety.
 With proper design and management, this can be a great way to encourage walking, add vitality to the street, and promote local economic development.

-Sidewalk seating associated with an adjacent business requires a Street Use Permit from the Seattle Department of Transportation (SDOT).
-There are two types of permits – a “Tables and Chairs” permit and a “Sidewalk Café” permit.
-Read the following summary and decide which is right for your business.
+Sidewalk seating associated with an adjacent business requires a Street Use permit from SDOT.
+There are two options – a “tables and chairs” permit and a sidewalk café permit.

-A Tables and Chairs Permit allows the adjacent business to set out tables and chairs on the sidewalk immediately adjacent to the business.
-While available to their patrons, these tables and chairs are open for use by the general public, table service may not be provided, and alcohol cannot be consumed.
+A tables and chairs permit allows a business to set out up to four tables, with two chairs each, on the sidewalk immediately adjacent to the business.
+These are open for use by both customers and the general public, table service may not be provided, and alcohol cannot be consumed.

-Applications for a Street Use Permit for a sidewalk cafe may be submitted either by the property owner or the operator of a food service establishment as defined by the Seattle Municipal Code 10.10.004 (O).
+Applications for a Street Use permit for a sidewalk café may be submitted either by the property owner or the operator of a food service establishment as defined by the Seattle Municipal Code 10.10.004 (O).